Summary 2: First Part of the Training (continued)

 Hello,

 First drawing.
-Butterfly tree in the foreground, Basque house in the background, and mountains in the back.
+In the foreground, there’s a tree decorated with butterflies; in the background, a Basque house; and in the far distance, mountains.

 Bonjour,